-The directors are responsible for the other information.
-The other information comprises the report of directors and chairman's report and any other information not subject to audit, which are expected to be made available to us after that date but does not include the financial statements and our auditor's report thereon, which we obtained prior to the date of this auditor's report.
+The Directors are responsible for the other information.
+The other information comprises the report of directors and any other information like Corporate Social Responsibility report, Corporate Governance report etc, which are expected to be made available to us after that date but does not include the financial statements and our auditor's report thereon, which we obtained prior to the date of this auditor's report.

-Our opinion on the financial statements does not cover the other information and we have nothing to report in this regard.
+Our opinion on the financial statements does not cover the other information and we do not and will not express any form of assurance conclusion thereon.